Ceterai/MyEnterniaEnhancedStoragePatch/README.md

 ### Steam

 Subscribe to this mod on Steam!
-[Link](https://steamcommunity.com/workshop/filedetails/?id=3278292921)

 ### Starbound Forums

-Get this mod on the official Chucklefish Forums: [Link](https://community.playstarbound.com/resources/my-enternia-enhanced-storage-patch.6318/)
+Get this mod on the official Chucklefish Forums!

 ### GitHub